Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

                         Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
+  --match MATCH         Filter by disks.
+Filter by this Python regular
+                        expression.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple
+                        times.
+Examples: `(?i)example` to match "example"
+                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
+The
+                        regex is anchored at the start of the string (Python `re.match`) and is matched against the node name, the disk pool, the serial number and the slot, so prefix with `.*` to match anywhere.
+  --no-match-severity {ok,warn,crit,unknown}
-  --no-perfdata         Suppress the performance data section from the output.
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is